 - Physical therapy treatment that exceeds the limit set by the insurance company

 - Prescription drugs that are used for cosmetic services

 - Treatment administered by the hospital or provider that could have been delivered in a setting that was less expensive

 - Hospital service times that exceed that length approved by the hospital

 The above is just a small sampling of the medical claims denial codes insurance companies use.
 As noted, many of these can be prevented simply by ensuring that the correct documentation is checked before the claim is submitted.
 Others can be attributed to simple human error.

-M-Scribe Medical Billing provides quick, accurate and timely medical billing and coding services for practices of all types and sizes.
-With more than 500 healthcare professionals on their team, M-Scribe Medical Billing offers compatibility with numerous EHRs and PM software as well as access to healthcare business intelligence.
-Contact them today and learn how this award-winning company can boost your revenue by 12 percent.
+Coronis Health provides quick, accurate and timely medical billing and coding services for practices of all types and sizes.
+With more than 500 healthcare professionals on our team, Coronis Health offers compatibility with numerous EHRs and PM software as well as access to healthcare business intelligence.
+Contact us today and learn how this award-winning company can boost your revenue by 12 percent.